symblai/symbl-docs/docs/tutorials/trackers/creating-trackers-streaming-api.md

 Field | Required |
 ---------- | ------- |
 `id` | A unique UUID that represents this WebSocket API Session.
-`insightType` | The types of Insights to be detected for this Conversation.
+`insightTypes` | The types of Insights to be detected for this Conversation.
 `trackers`| The Trackers to be detected in real-time for that Conversation.
 Follows the same structure as described in the [Trackers section](/docs/management-api/trackers/create-tracker#sample-request-body).
 `config`| The config object encapsulates the metadata for the WebSocket API’s session.
 `meetingTitle`| The title for this conversation/meeting.